 - The celebration of Bloomsday, in honor of Leopold Bloom, the hero of James Joyce’s Ulysses was established (1904)

 - Thousands of jubilant Soviet women gathered in Red Square, Moscow, to celebrate, as Valentina Tereshkova, a former textile worker, became the first woman in space — and the fifth Russian cosmonaut to go into Earth’s orbit (1963)

-- Bob Dylan recorded “Like A Rolling Stone” with session musicians Mike Bloomfield and rookie Al Kooper, whose improvised riffs on the organ became one of rock’s most recognizable sounds.
-Rolling Stone magazine ranked it the greatest song in rock history–revolutionary at the time for being six minutes long.
-(1965)
+- Bob Dylan recorded “Like A Rolling Stone” with session musicians Mike Bloomfield and rookie Al Kooper, whose improvised riffs on the organ became one of rock’s most recognizable sounds—and Rolling Stone magazine ranked it the greatest song in rock history, revolutionary at the time for being six minutes long (1965)